Citroën ë-C4 review

 Boot space

 The ë-C4’s boot floor is height-adjustable, with only a small lip to lift luggage over when it’s in its highest position.
-If you raise the floor, it levels out the extended boot area when the rear seat backs are dropped down.
-The DS 3 E-Tense doesn’t have that feature, leaving you with an awkward step, while it's an optional extra on the ID 3.
+If you raise the floor, it levels out the extended boot space when the rear seat backs are dropped down.
+There’s some useful under-floor storage for the charging cables.

 Buying & owning